Tilted-Scripts/NeutrAI/README.md

 - Always recommend parties consult qualified legal professionals for binding advice.

 ### License
-MIT – feel free to modify, extend, or integrate into commercial or open-source projects.
+MIT – feel free to modify, extend, or integrate into open-source projects.
+For commercial use, contact the dev at tonyelias2012@gmail.com for further discussions (Failure to receive exclusive permission from the developer for commercial use of this bot will result in legal action being taken).

 Enjoy mediating!